 Thomas Monaghan - Portfolio Lead at Healthcare Improvement Scotland

-I’ve been part of Healthcare Improvement Scotland’s ihub since 2015 when I joined to lead the newly-commissioned Living Well in Communities improvement programmes.
+I am a quality improvement practitioner from Healthcare Improvement Scotland and I work with NHS boards to enable the use of quality improvement methods to sustainably improve waiting times.
 I started my career in biomedical research before transferring my scientific approach and data skills to improvement in 2007.
-I have worked on projects in a range of sectors, including social housing, social care, community-based care and planned secondary care and have held different improvement roles, such as a data analyst, improvement advisor and programme lead.
+I have worked on improvement projects in a range of sectors, including social housing, social care, community-based care and secondary planned care.
+I have also held a number of different improvement roles, such as a data analyst, improvement advisor and programme lead.
 In 2015 I started leading the Living Well in Communities improvement programme, a national improvement programme enabling more people to live well for longer at home or a homely setting.
 In late 2019 I started leading the national Access QI programme as it started its prototyping phase and I am currently leading Access QI as it spreads the use of quality improvement methods to improve waiting times to planned care services across Scotland.

-Colette Dryden - Improvement Advisor at Healthcare Improvement Scotland
+Colette Dryden - Senior Improvement Advisor at Healthcare Improvement Scotland

 I joined the NHS in 2007 and have worked in various quality focused roles in that time.
 My most recent role was as a an Improvement Manager in NHS Lanarkshire, influencing and supporting the use of improvement methodology to deliver the boards Primary Care Improvement Plan.
 Prior to this I worked as Lead Clinical Improvement Coordinator in NHS Greater Glasgow and Clyde.
 I played a key role in the implementation and spread of various SPSP acute adult workstreams, as well as developing and growing the boards network of improvers.
 I joined Healthcare Improvement Scotland's ihub in 2019 to focus on using quality improvement to sustainably reduce waiting times across Scotland.